johnwcowan/pdp8x/arch.md

 accessed indirectly, but only the 8 KW in the four special pages can be accessed directly.

-Then one of the following cases is chosen:
+Then one of the following instructions is chosen:

  * If OP is 0x0, then set AC to AC bitwise-ANDed with M[Y].
    The assembler mnemonic is AND.